ziyixi/self-host-on-vultr/README.md

-# self-host-on-azure
+# self-host-on-vultr
-This is the collection of my self-deployed servers on Azure VM.
+This is the collection of my self-deployed servers on Vultr VM.